upstash/workflow-py/examples/README.md

 There are three alternatives:

 1. Deploy the app and use the interface to call it
-2. Run the app locally and create a local tunnel with Ngrok so that QStash can call it.
+2. Run the app locally and [create a local tunnel with Ngrok](\(https://upstash.com/docs/workflow/howto/local-development\)) so that QStash can call it.
 Doing this is simplified through the `bootstrap.sh` script.
-3. If you have access to the QStash development server, run both the development server and the example workflow project locally.
-Unfortunetly, local QStash development server is not public.
+3. If you have access to [the QStash development server](https://upstash.com/docs/workflow/howto/local-development), run both the development server and the example workflow project locally.

 ### `bootstrap.sh` Script